If you are considering getting life insurance in your 40’s, you may be wondering— is it too late? Is it too expensive? Is it even necessary?

 Should I add riders to my policy?

 Life insurance riders are extra features that you can add to your policy for a fee.
-Some of these add-ons make your coverage more comprehensive; others add benefits originally not present in your base policy.
+Some of these add-ons make your coverage more comprehensive; others add benefits originally not present in your base policy, but all of them will increase your life insurance cost.

 So, should you add riders to your policy?